 Another tip for surviving in the world of Prey is to master Tommy's spiritual powers.
 You need to spirit walk fairly often to find the enemies before they can possess any innocent humans or aliens in the vicinity.
 This power is also necessary to solve many of the puzzles in the game and to open other areas of the spaceship for exploration.
 You also need to master using Talon to open doors, change the gravitational pull, and perform other actions in areas that Tommy can't reach.

 Finally, the puzzles require you to think on your toes and to take notice of everything in the area.
 The solution to some of these puzzles is obvious, but some are a bit more difficult.
 If you find yourself stuck, look for portals to explore, places to change the gravitational pull, or a probe ship to pilot.
 Also, listen to the radio broadcasts from Art Bell, the famous conspiracy theorist/radio host.
 He often drops hints about what to do.

-For more information on video-game-related topics, check out the links on the next page.
+For more information on video-game-related topics, check out the links below.